benjackson3811/yacht-club/README.md

 13 **Footer**
 **Future Features**

 ---
 ### Technologies Used

 ### Languages

 - HTML / JSX (JavaScript XML)
 - CSS
 - Python
 - Javascript
 ---
 ### Frameworks

-- Django: A high-level Python web framework used for building the Yacht Club API.
+- [Django](https://www.djangoproject.com/): A high-level Python web framework used for building the Yacht Club API.

-- React: A JavaScript library for building user interfaces.
+- [React](https://react.dev/): A JavaScript library for building user interfaces.
 It is commonly used for creating dynamic and interactive components in web applications.

-- Cloudinary: A cloud-based media management platform used for storing and serving images in the Yacht Club project.

 ---
 ### Database

 - ElephantSQL: ElephantSQL is a PostgreSQL database as a service.
 It is used as the database for the Yacht Club project, providing a reliable and scalable storage solution for the application's data.